-When starting out to review this converter, I took my time to examine all the steps involved in the process (from download to installation and eventual use) just like I did for the other reviews.
+When starting out to review Nitro Pro, I took my time to examine all the steps involved in the process (from download to installation and eventual use) just like I did for the other reviews.
 The reason for this is that ease-of-use is a major contributing factor I consider when ranking the best PDF converter.

-In the case of Nitro, there are three separate post-installation stages that almost bordered around irrelevance for me.
-After the “getting started” page, there is the “Launch Nitro” Page and then you need to face another “Download, Install and Launch” phase.
+In the case of Nitro Professional, there are three separate post-installation stages that almost bordered around irrelevance for me.
+After the “getting started” page, there is the “Launch Nitro Pro” Page and then you need to face another “Download, Install and Launch” phase.
 I personally all these staged could just be merged in one “Installation” and “Launch” stage.
 Moving on, let’s get to meet the app itself.

 |Product Name||Supported OS||Price||Download Link|